snqzspg/edge-reminiscence/README.md

 # Edge Legacy Reminiscence
 This is a electron-based GUI tool that enables you to open Microsoft Edge Legacy alongside the new Edge Chromium without uninstalling Edge Chromium.
 It does so by performing registry edits.
 ### Note
-Microsoft will end its support on Edge Legacy on the 9th of March 2021.
+Microsoft ended its support on Edge Legacy on the 9th of March 2021, and will remove Edge Legacy entirely on 13th of April 2021.

 This tool modifies the registry by deleting BrowserReplacement value in the key
 ```
 32-bit machines: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\EdgeUpdate\ClientState\{56EB18F8-B008-4CBD-B6D2-8C97FE7E9062}
 64-bit machines: HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\EdgeUpdate\ClientState\{56EB18F8-B008-4CBD-B6D2-8C97FE7E9062}